 Certified Basel iii Professional (CBiiiPro), distance learning and online certification program

 The program has been designed to provide with the knowledge and skills needed to understand the Basel III framework, and to work in Basel III Projects.
 The course provides with the skills needed to pass the Certified Basel iii Professional (CBiiiPro) exam.
-We have updated the program the 5th of May, 2018.

 This course is intended for managers and professionals working in banks, financial organizations, financial groups and financial conglomerates.
 It is also intended for management consultants, vendors, suppliers and service providers working for financial organizations.